decioferreira/omniauth-linkedin-oauth2/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this gem to your application's Gemfile:

-    gem 'omniauth-linkedin-oauth2'

-And then execute:

-    $ bundle
+    bundle add omniauth-linkedin-oauth2

 Or install it yourself as: